FarkostInteractive/VerdantPage/Documentation/ComponentReference/VerdantCamera.md

 # VerdantCamera

 VerdantCamera is the most important component in Verdant and responsible for keeping track of everything else.
 It attaches to a Unity camera and renders vegetation to it by interpreting the surrounding scene and procedurally placing instances within the camera view frustum.
 As instances drawn by a camera are specific to it each camera in the scene needs to have its own VerdantCamera.
-Without it, vegetation cannot be seen.

 Each VerdantCamera is only aware of the world within its Render Distance.
 You can think of the VerdantCamera as being a sort of treadmill.
 Surrounding it is a zone of vegetation that seems to be attached to the scene but actually only exists around the camera.
 As the camera moves in one direction it pulls out more of the treadmill and the area behind it passes back in underneath.
 This means that no matter how large your world is, the only vegetation that exists is what is around the camera.
 It's not even that it's culling everything else, it literally does not exist until the camera comes into contact with it.
 Consequentially the performance of Verdant is almost entirely dependant on the render distance and density of the vegetation therein.
 How much vegetation there is in the world in total is completely irrelevant.